adrianj12/cs351-disease-simulation/README.md

 One configuration setting per line.
 Each line generally follows an `optionname [option1] [option2]...` format.

-    dimensions width height
+    dimensions n m
-Width and height of simulation field in pixels. *Default: 200*
+Width and height of simulation field in pixels (100 < n < 770). *Default: 200 for both*
 <br /><br />

     exposuredistance n